top of page

 FAQs:

-How often should I change my HVAC air filter?
-Check your filter monthly and replace it every 1–3 months based on usage, allergies, and pets.
+Check your filter monthly and replace it every 1 to 3 months based on usage, allergies, and pets.

-What do MERV ratings mean, and which should I choose?
 MERV = Minimum Efficiency Reporting Value.
-Most residential systems perform best with filters between MERV 6–13.
+Most residential systems perform best with filters rated between MERV 6 and 13.
 Higher isn’t always better — it can restrict airflow if not properly matched to your system.

 2. Know Your Drain Lines — And Keep Them Flowing